 Close readers of the plays of Shakespeare will have noted that characters will often address others using either you or thou.
 The employment and differentiation of you and thou are still in use in French, Italian, and Spanish.
 The words in translation are also used in the speaking of German.

-For more help the plays of Shakespeare download your copy of the New Audio Shakespeare Pronunciation App.
+For more help with the plays of Shakespeare download your copy of the Audio Shakespeare Pronunciation App.